pratyushchechi/Dynamic_DNS-Nginx_hosting/README.md

 ## Prerequisites

 Before you begin, ensure you have the following:
 - An Ubuntu server with root or sudo access.
 - Nginx installed on your server.
 - An account with a Dynamic DNS provider like No-IP.
 - Basic knowledge of the Linux terminal

+## Setup Instructions

+For detailed setup instructions, please refer to the [Dynamic_DNS_Nginx_Setup_Instructions.md](Dynamic_DNS_Nginx_Setup_Instructions.md) file in this repository.

+## Conclusion

+This project is ideal for those looking to learn about web server management and hosting websites using Dynamic DNS and Nginx.